techieBrandon/dockerfiles/wso2das/README.md

 ## Try it out
 Quick steps to build the WSO2 Data Analytics Server docker image and run in your local machine

-The cloned local copy of WSO2 Dockerfiles will be referred as DOCKERFILES_HOME.
+The cloned local copy of WSO2 Dockerfiles will be referred as `DOCKERFILES_HOME`.

 * Add product packs and dependencies
     - Download and copy JDK 1.7 ([jdk-7u80-linux-x64.tar.gz](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html)) pack to `<DOCKERFILES_HOME>/common/provision/default/files`.